View of Lerici from La Spezia. It's a very beautiful place. However, the drive to get there was not!

 After a long shower and a couple glasses of chilled wine, I was fine.

-The next day I did tell Diana I didn't think I could deal with driving back.
+The next day I did tell my friends I didn't think I could deal with driving back.

 However my return trip was a breeze, until I got to Rome.
 Sigh.